FN-BuildStack/rtl-sdr-noaa-tracker/README.md

 ## License

-This code is provided as-is for educational and amateur radio exploration.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Disclaimer
+This code is provided "as-is" for educational and amateur radio exploration purposes only.
+The author is not responsible for any legal issues, hardware damage, or interference with licensed radio transmissions that may arise from the use of this software.
+Always ensure you are operating within the radio frequency regulations and laws of your country.